TrueWarg/vorbild/README.md

 # Vorbild: Generation files from templates

-Vorbild is simple console app for generation files and their content from specified by user template sources.
+Vorbild is simple console app for files generation and their content from template sources specified by user.

 It may be useful if you have regular structure and hierarchy of project files